visgl/luma.gl/docs/api-reference/webgl/buffer.md

 The newly constructed buffer will either be a an "element" buffer used for storing vertex indices, or a "generic" buffer that can be used to store other things.
 To create an element buffer, specify `target: GL.ELEMENT_ARRAY_BUFFER`.
 If target is not specified, it will be a generic buffer that can be used in a variety of situations.

-* In WebGL1, the default target is `GL.ARRAY_BUFFER` which will work as a "generic" (i.e. non-element) buffer.
+* In WebGL 1, the default target is `GL.ARRAY_BUFFER` which will work as a "generic" (i.e. non-element) buffer.
-* In WebGL2, the default target is `GL.COPY_READ_BUFFER` which means the buffer can work either as a generic buffer and an element buffer.
+* In WebGL 2, the default target is `GL.COPY_READ_BUFFER` which means the buffer can work either as a generic buffer and an element buffer.
 This will be determined when it is first used with (bound to) a specific target.
 From that point on, WebGL will consider it either as an element buffer or a generic buffer.

 ## Methods